-A former law clerk at the U.S. Supreme Court and Fifth Circuit, Charles is a member of the American Law Institute, and serves as an Adjunct Professor at the University of Houston Law Center, where he teaches a class of his own design on Origins of the Federal Constitution.
+A former law clerk at the U.S. Supreme Court and Fifth Circuit, Charles is a member of the American Law Institute and serves as an Adjunct Professor of Law at the University of Houston Law Center, where he teaches a class of his own design on Origins of the Federal Constitution.
 Texas Law and Politics and Texas Monthly Magazine have named Charles among the State’s “Super Lawyers” (Thomson Reuters) since 2005.
 He volunteers his time to the Houston legal profession, serving in leadership roles with the local American Inns of Court.
 He supports access-to-justice initiatives and is a Sustaining Life Fellow of the Texas Bar Foundation and the Houston Bar Foundation.